capital-G/DynGen/README.md

 cmake --install build --config Release
 ```

-Afterwards symlink or copy the content of the `install` folder to `Platform.userExtensionDir`.
+Symlink or copy the content of the `install` folder to `Platform.userExtensionDir`.

 ## Demo